tiago-hagen/AdvancedR/README.md

 ## Research Questions

 1. Can we predict that someone considers themselves addicted to social media?
-2. <!-- Do people with higher social media screen time spend less time with their family? -->
+2. Do people with higher social media screen time spend less time with their family?

-3. <!-- Do younger people spend more time on social media?**\ -->
+3. Do younger people spend more time on social media?
-4. <!-- Would people with higher screen time consider themselves addicted? -->
+4. Would people with higher screen time consider themselves addicted?
-5. <!-- Does the perceived influence of social media advertising on purchasing decisions differ between men and women? -->
+5. Does the perceived influence of social media advertising on purchasing decisions differ between men and women?